AbdElRhmanArafa/microservices-pop-Cafe/customer/readme.md

     sudo apt install mysql-server
     ```

-3. Secure the MySQL installation:
+3. Start the MySQL service:

     ```sh
-    sudo mysql_secure_installation
-    ```

-4. Start the MySQL service:

-    ```sh
     sudo systemctl start mysql
     ```

-5. Enable MySQL to start on boot:
+4. Enable MySQL to start on boot:

     ```sh
     sudo systemctl enable mysql
     ```

-## Create Database and User

-1. Open a terminal and log in to the MySQL server as the root user:

-    ```sh
-    sudo mysql -u root -p
-    ```

-2. Create the `COFFEE` database:
+5. Create the `COFFEE` database:

     ```sql
     CREATE DATABASE COFFEE;
     ```

-3. Create a new user (replace `username` and `password` with your desired username and password):
+6. Create a new user:
     ```sql
-    CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';
+    CREATE USER 'coffee'@'localhost' IDENTIFIED BY 'password';
     ```

-4. Grant all permissions on the `COFFEE` database to the new user:
+7. Grant all permissions on the `COFFEE` database to the new user:

     ```sql
-    GRANT ALL PRIVILEGES ON COFFEE.* TO 'username'@'localhost';
+    GRANT ALL PRIVILEGES ON COFFEE.* TO 'coffee'@'localhost';
     ```

 5. Flush the privileges to ensure that they are saved and available: